Greece…More than a beach holiday destination-Visit Meteora

 Today, from the numerous monasteries of Meteora, only six operate the Monastery of Great Meteoron which is the largest of the monasteries located at Metéora, the Monastery of Varlaam, which is the second-largest monastery and in 2015 had the largest number of monks (seven) of the male monasteries.

-The Monastery of Rousanou, which has nuns, the Monastery of St. Nicholas Anapausas, built in the 16th century and has a small church, decorated by the noted Cretan painter Theophanis Strelitzas.
+The Monastery of Rousanou, which has nuns, the Monastery of St. Nicholas Anapausas, was built in the 16th century and has a small church, decorated by the noted Cretan painter Theophanis Strelitzas.

 Last but not least the Monastery of St. Stephen which is built on a plain rather than on a cliff and the Monastery of the Holy Trinity which was built in 1475.